flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 See [Cockpit Glareshield Warning Panel](../../a32nx-briefing/flight-deck/glareshield/warning.md#5--autoland-warning-light).

-With `LAND` or `FLARE` on FMA and at least one `AP` engaged, the Autoland Warning Light (red) will appear when the aircraft is below 200ft RA (radio altitude) and one of the following events occurs:
+With `LAND` or `FLARE` on FMA and at least one `AP` engaged, the Autoland Warning Light (red) will appear when the aircraft is below 200Fft RA (radio altitude) and one of the following events occurs:

 - Both APs are lost
-- The difference between both RA indications is greater than 15ft
+- The difference between both RA indications is greater than 15 ft
 - Loss of LOC and/or GS signals:
-    - Loss of LOC signal above 15ft (transmitter or receiver)
+    - Loss of LOC signal above 15 ft (transmitter or receiver)
-    - Loss of GS signal above 100ft (transmitter or receiver)
+    - Loss of GS signal above 100 ft (transmitter or receiver)
 - The aircraft gets too far off the beam (LOC and/or GS scales flashes on PFD and ND rose ILS):
-    - LOC deviation > 1/4 dot (above 15ft)
+    - LOC deviation > 1/4 dot (above 15 ft)
-    - GS deviation > 1 dot (above 100ft)
+    - GS deviation > 1 dot (above 100 ft)
 - The FMGS detects a long flare

 When the Autoland Warning Light (red) comes on, the automatic landing must be discontinued.
-For a Cat 2 app, a transition to a manual landing may be possible, but takeover should be made at or above 80ft.
+For a Cat 2 app, a transition to a manual landing may be possible, but takeover should be made at or above 80 ft.

 ### Go-Around